harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 We are attaching this role to a service account 'iamserviceaccount' because when a pod runs it will have a service account.So that this pod can talk to other aws resources.

-13.Now install actual alb controller
+13. Now install actual alb controller
 Add repo:
 ```
 helm repo add eks https://aws.github.io/eks-charts
 ```
 This helm chart will create the alb controller and it will use the service account to run the pod.

 Update repo:
 ```
 helm repo update eks
 ```
 Install:
 ```
    helm install aws-load-balancer-controller eks/aws-load-balancer-controller -n kube-system \
   --set clusterName=<your-cluster-name> \